typed-macro/typed-macro/README.md

 Once the plugin starts (in Vite/Rollup), the name, signatures, comments, and custom types will be combined and rendered into a type declaration file, aka a `.d.ts` file.

+vite-plugin-macro wants macros to be transparent to users;
+that is, users can use macros like normal functions.
-So it's essential to write them correctly to provide a friendly develop experience in Typescript.
+So it's essential to write types/comments correctly to provide a friendly develop experience.

 Note that the handler receives three arguments: `ctx`, `babel`, and `helper`.